MiSchroe/ioBroker.klf200/README.md

 <!-- prettier-ignore -->
 ### __WORK IN PROGRESS__

--   (Michael Schroeder) [#251](https://github.com/MiSchroe/ioBroker.klf200/issues/251) Added recommended settings for responsive design of the settings dialog.
+-   (Michael Schroeder) [#250](https://github.com/MiSchroe/ioBroker.klf200/issues/250) Fixed an issue that the adapter didn't start when the product nodes weren't numbered from 0 onwards.

 ### 1.3.2 (2024-10-01)